voltraco/docs/desktop/introduction.md

 ## Context Menu

 Any album or track in Voltra also has a **Context Menu** with more options.
-To access this menu, hover over the Album or Track and click [Context Menu Icon].
+To access this menu, hover over the Album or Track and click Context Menu Icon.

 1. Hover an album
-2. Click [Context Menu Icon]
+2. Click Context Menu Icon
 3. Context menu is open

 The following features can be accessed any Album or Track Context Menu: